Director: Martin Scorsese

 Stars: Robert De Niro, Al Pacino, Joe Pesci

 The futility of gangsterism is the subject of Martin Scorsese’s late career epic, arriving via streaming giant Netflix following a limited – cursory – flirtation with cinematic release.
 The majority of people will experience its 209 minutes on the small screen.
 It’s how I saw it, with time for it set aside in reverence.
 Mobile pushed out of reach, out of goddamn respect (I only glanced at it twice; and one of those times during a break for nature).
 Now, I write this and I beg of you.
 Please.
 If you’re going to watch it (and you should), give it your full attention.
 Watch it as its presented.
-Don’t chip away at it in installments like its your own personal miniseries.
+Don’t chip away at it in instalments like its your own personal miniseries.
 Don’t you dare watch it on your phone.

 Show a little respect.
 Because one of the finest films from one of America’s greatest talents has been handed to you.